viniono/vascovrodrigues6.github.io/README.md

 2. To install nvm in Windows, follow this guide as it worked for me [https://tecadmin.net/install-nodejs-with-nvm-on-windows/](https://tecadmin.net/install-nodejs-with-nvm-on-windows/)

-3. Problems with lmdb library being corrupted -> delete node-gyp in C:\Users\{Username}\AppData\Local and redo step 1 of Installation and Set Up
+3. Problems with lmdb library being corrupted -> delete node-gyp in C:\Users\{Username}\AppData\Local and redo step 1 of Installation and Set Up or npm rebuild lmdb in step 3 of Installation and Set Up

+4. Problems with sharp library -> npm install --platform=win32 --arch=x64 sharp

 ## 🚀 Building and Running for Production